bertomartin/css-guidelines-1/README.md

 Categorizing
 ------------
-There are four types of categories where the styling rules belong:
+There are four types of categories in which all the styling rules belong:

 1. Base
 2. Layout